ThomasByr/Phoenyx/README.md

    * file test.py now features more drawing basics
    * button and slider have alternative drawing methods
    * better overall validation tests objects
-   * name changing from Engine to Renderer
+   * class name changing from Engine to Renderer
+8. *v0.1.3*
+   * keyboard integration (you can now use ``Renderer.keys.`` to find keys)
+   * keys stored in a new unaccessible class so autocompletion works
+   * added option for keys to perform actions only when released, pressed or hold

 ## TODOs
 * ~~option to hide buttons and sliders or to draw them only when needed~~
 * ~~option of alts drawing methods for buttons~~
-* keyboard integration
+* ~~keyboard integration~~
 * scrollbars and side menus
+* physics Sandbox